mohamedsamir1495/2D_Platform/README.md

 But u can find him on youtube.com/inScopeStudios

-This project will teach u who to code in C# , learn some design patterns and oop princples i hope u find it useful
+This project will teach u how to code in C# , learn some design patterns and oop princples i hope u find it useful